Changes needed to the way we work, get paid

 Why?
 The most common answer is that when people can get $300 weekly federal unemployment checks on top of state unemployment averaging another $216, they have no incentive to work.
 Are there that many people who just don’t want to work?
 It goes much deeper.

 Let’s do the math.
-If you are a parent with one child in North Carolina, you pay an average of $178 per week for child care or $324 for two kids.
-The combined federal and state average unemployment benefit amounts to $516 per week.
-Deduct just the amount of child care for one child and you receive $338 per week.
+If you are a parent with one child in North Carolina, you pay an average of $178 per week for childcare or $324 for two kids.
+The combined federal and NC average unemployment benefit amounts to $516 per week.
+Deduct just the amount of childcare for one child and you receive $338 per week.
 Even a job paying $15 per hour for a 40-hour week nets you just $84 per week more than unemployment, and that’s before FICA and withholding are deducted.
 Would you work 40 hours for essentially $2.10 per hour?
 I think not.
-So, one solution is we need to help provide safe, reasonably priced child care.
+So, one solution is we need to help provide safe, reasonably priced childcare.

-Gov. Roy Cooper has reinstated a provision that, as of this week, people receiving state unemployment benefits have to prove they are actively seeking a job.
-U.S. Sens.
-Burr and Tillis think we can solve the problem by joining other states in shutting down federal unemployment benefits due to expire Sept.
-6. They think that will force folks back to work.
-The N.C.
-Senate just passed a bill to pay unemployed persons up to $1,500 as an incentive to go back to work.
+Gov. Roy Cooper has reinstated a provision that, as of this week, people receiving NC unemployment benefits have to prove they are actively seeking a job.
+Senators Burr and Tillis think we can solve the problem by joining other states shutting down federal unemployment benefits due to expire September 6th.
+They think that will force folks back to work.
+The NC Senate just passed a bill to pay unemployed persons up to $1,500 as an incentive to go back to work.
 These approaches might help, but don’t get to the real issues.

 Even those in higher-paying jobs are reexamining their lives.
 Many aren’t eager to return to long commutes to a job working in a cubicle in a high-rise building.
 They have enjoyed renewed relationships with their families.
 Even those reporting they worked more hours than pre-pandemic say they adjusted their schedules for a walk with the dog, playing with kids, a leisurely lunch or dinner, and less stress — good things that resulted from the past year.